 Make Time to Care a Reality in Maryland

 Legislation establishing a Family and Medical Leave Insurance Program would make paid leave available to Maryland workers for up to 12 weeks following the birth or adoption of a child, and when needed to provide care for a family member or oneself.
 The leave would be funded through an insurance pool, into which workers and their employers contribute.
-In previous sessions this proposed legislation has been known as the Time To Care bill.
+The proposed legislations is known as The Time to Care Act of 2021 or SB 211 / HB 375 Labor and Employment - Family and Medical Leave Insurance Program - Establishment.

 Learn more about efforts to support Paid Family Leave legislation and get involved by visiting timetocare.net.
 Maryland Family Network has joined with other organizations to form a coalition determined to make Paid Family Leave a reality in Maryland.